-Evidence that Planned intervention Rationale for Outcome / Activity identified the type intervention output concern and •• measures set its priority Proactive Interventions To continue to take Research Partnerships It is expected that by Perception To continue to take an active role and Research undertaken by Partnerships It is expected that by developing a new, Perception promote the work of LBRO has positive, transparent survey the LLEP Better identified that relationship between Business For All Regulators are businesses and Partnership viewed by regulatory services, some regulators will be businesses as perceived by businesses as being a barrier to growth supportive and to growth helpful resulting in legal compliance and business growth Inspection and Standards Inspection (Cat A) - 3 Undertake an Number of provision of advice found at time of Premises identified intensive premises and guidance at businesses identified last intervention programme of support for all Cat A inspected Number of visits as risk category A premises until the made risk at the premises Number of is reduced and can premises be categorised as moving from A Landan alla Infantian NI-CI F B1 to B1 Legionella Infection National Priority Focused Inspections on Legionella controls To raise awareness and ensure Number of premises identified in in high risk premises adequate controls contacted / National Local and increasing are being taken by inspected, Authority awareness in medium business to prevent questionnaires Enforcement risk businesses. a legionella returned and Code (May 2013) outbreak. leaflets provided.
-Follow up on work in Beauty sector - Advisory visits to (1) To raise Number of visits 2012/13 which Recognised premises carrying out awareness and and press identified high risk National high risk beauty ensure adequate releases issued activities in the Priority - LAC activities and publicity controls in place Beauty Sector within 67-2 rev 3 - to educate & raise in businesses the Borough and raise public Summary of National awareness of the public. where knowledge of new trends or awareness to these Planning public. novel issues priorities technologies is 2012/13 identified.
-(2) Increase public awareness of the risks through press releases. p.
-110 .
-0.03000.
-E. coli / National Focused Inspections To raise awareness Number of Cryptospordium Priority on 2 Farm Parks in the and ensure inspections infection especially in children identified in National Local borough on infection control measures. adequate controls in carried out / level of Ciliuren Authority control measures. place to prevent infection of children. compliance of Enforcement oodon or ormaron. businesses.
-Code (May 2013)
+Evidence that Planned intervention Rationale for Outcome / Activity identified the type intervention output concern and set its priority measures Proactive Intervention To continue to take an active role and promote the work of the LLEP Better Business For All Partnership Research undertaken by LBRO has identified that Regulators are viewed by some businesses as being a barrier to growth Partnerships It is expected that by developing a new, positive, transparent relationship between businesses and regulatory services, regulators will be perceived by businesses as supportive and helpful resulting in legal compliance and business growth Perception survey Inspection and provision of advice and guidance at businesses identified as risk category A Standards found at time of last intervention Inspection (Cat A) - 3 Premises identified Undertake an intensive programme of support for all Cat A premises until the risk at the premises is reduced and can be categorised as B1 Number of premises inspected Number of visits made Number of premises moving from A to B1 Legionella Infection National Priority identified in National Local Authority Enforcement Code (May 2013) Focused Inspections on Legionella controls in high risk premises and increasing awareness in medium risk businesses.
+To raise awareness and ensure adequate controls are being taken by business to prevent a legionella outbreak.
+Number of premises contacted / inspected, questionnaires returned and leaflets provided.
+Follow up on work in 2012/13 which identified high risk activities in the Beauty Sector within the Borough and raise public awareness to these issues Beauty sector - Recognised National Priority - LAC 67-2 rev 3 - Summary of National Planning priorities 2012/13 Advisory visits to premises carrying out high risk beauty activities and publicity to educate & raise awareness of the public.
+(1) To raise awareness and ensure adequate controls in place in businesses where knowledge of new trends or novel technologies is identified.
+(2) Increase public awareness of the risks through press releases.
+Number of visits and press releases issued E. coli / Cryptospordium infection especially in children National Priority identified in National Local Authority Enforcement Code (May 2013) Focused Inspections on 2 Farm Parks in the borough on infection control measures.
+To raise awareness and ensure adequate controls in place to prevent infection of children.
+Number of inspections carried out / level of compliance of businesses.